- Continue Reading

 Once you have put baking soda and icing sugar as prescribed above, the next thing you need to do is to mix the two.
 Do the mixing well to ensure that there’s no part of the mixture where the ants can eat the sugar without ingesting baking soda.

-Place the baits in the proper spots
+- Place the ant baits in windows and doors

 Ants don’t hide much; you’ll see them moving here and there as they collect food and take it to their relatives.
 Therefore, it won’t be difficult to establish the strategic areas that you can place the bait that you’ve already prepared and had many of them fall into the trap.